lck3nny/AvalancheLSTM/Submission/READ_ME.txt

 The following packages were required to build the project.
-Please download them so that the relavent libraries will be available to the system.
+Please download them so that the relevant libraries will be available to the system.
 If you are unsure how to do this, please take a look at the following resource: https://packaging.python.org/tutorials/installing-packages/